 - The products of seafood aquaculture are increasingly important as a foodstuff on a global basis.
 The weight of current scientific evidence is that, with the current levels of monitoring and end product testing, UK shellfish can continue to be regarded as a safe and healthy premium product.

-- While monitoring provides an effective safeguard to human health in the UK, the general public often still perceive seafood as "risky".
+- While monitoring provides an effective safeguard to human health in the UK, the general public often still perceives seafood as "risky".
 Further basic research on the environmental conditions that lead to harmful phytoplankton blooms and shellfish toxicity to humans is therefore required, this having the capacity to demonstrate the safety of seafood as well as better quantifying the dangers that do exist.

 - Applied research to develop, in particular, toxin standards, rapid toxin tests and risk assessments for harmful blooms and their toxicity level is required.
 Investment in developing technologies such as molecular taxonomy is to be encouraged.

-- Protocols to definitively assess the real risk, both acute and chronic, to humans of "new" and existing shellfish such toxins are required.
+- Protocols to definitively assess the real risk, both acute and chronic, to humans of "new" and existing shellfish toxins are required.
 This is related to a lack of biomarkers for effects of harmful algal toxins.

-*The Joint Environment and Human Health Programme, is funded by NERC, DEFRA, the EA, the MOD and the MRC.
+*The Joint Environment and Human Health Programme, is funded by NERC, Defra, the EA, the MOD and the MRC.